A view of a castle ruins in the mountains in Bamian, Afghanistan on April 8, 2015. (Josh Zakary/Flickr)

-Our latest roundup of some of the best writing and multimedia on Asia you may have missed in the past seven days.
+Our latest Weekly Rewind, featuring some of the best Asia-related content you may have missed from the past seven days.

 Each week, we'll reach into Asia Society's archives to find a photo from the organization's nearly 60-year history.
-This week: a Tibetan dance troupe tours NYC by subway in 1987.
+This week: a 1979 touring Korean music troupe.

 ©2015 Asia Society | Privacy Statement | About AsiaSociety.org | Terms & Conditions | Contact